 Christian joined Watsi on April 23rd, 2015.
-Seven years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christian's most recent donation traveled 8,600 miles to support Kay, a 43-year-old woman from Thailand, to fund a total hysterectomy.
+Eight years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christian's most recent donation traveled 4,200 miles to support Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Christian has funded healthcare for 92 patients in 13 countries.